379th Air Expeditionary Wing: B-47 era

 The wing was first activated as the 379th Bombardment Wing, Medium on 1 November 1955 at Homestead Air Force Base in Florida (replacing the 4276th Air Base Squadron).
 From 1 November 1955 to 31 May 1956 the unit was attached to the 813th Air Division at Pinecastle Air Force Base, Florida.
 Its operational squadrons were the 524th, 525th 526th and 527th Bomb Squadrons.
 Upon activation, the unit was bestowed the honors, history and colors of the World War II Eighth Air Force 379th Bombardment Group.

 In April 1956, the wing began training for air refueling and strategic bombardment operations with the B-47E and KC-97G.
 It was an assigned unit to the 823d Air Division at Homestead Air Force Base, Florida, from 1 June 1956 to 9 January 1961.
-During this time, the wing was attached to Sidi Slimane Air Base, French Morocco, from 6 March to 12 May 1957 during a REFLEX deployment coming under the control of SAC's 5th Air Division.
+During this time, the wing was attached to Sidi Slimane Air Base, French Morocco, from 6 March to 12 May 1957 during an Operation Reflex deployment coming under the control of SAC's 5th Air Division.
 Beginning in October 1960, the wing began transferring its B-47s to other SAC wings and became non-operational.